lanwen/lanwen.github.io/content/posts/2021-03-01_jenkins-custom-pipeline-dsl.md

 customizable thing - you can do whatever you want, if you have some extensive time to debug and really know what do you want.

-I wanted to get a short version of our deployment pipeline copied across dozens of projects in mostly the same shape with exclusion for a few configuration properties.
+I wanted to get a short version of our deployment pipeline copied across dozens of projects in a mostly the same shape with exclusion for a few configuration properties.
 The officially recommended way of dealing with that kind of duplication - moving everything into a shared lib.
 We obviously had that already for steps, however, how to extract the entire pipeline?